aniss-itaoui/portofolio-website/README.md

-This is an HTML, CSS and VANILLA JS customizable portoflio.
+This is an HTML, SCSS and VANILLA JS customizable portoflio.